hndrcksn/BabySitter/README.md

 from the default package installer "apt" like so: apt install check

-You setup the build directories like so: mkdir obj mkdir bin

-You build the libBabySitterCalc.so shared ibrary like so: gcc -c -Wall -Werror -fPIC  -std=gnu99 ./src/lib/BabySitterCalc.c -o ./obj/BabySitterCalc.o gcc -shared -o ./bin/libBabySitterCalc.so ./obj/BabySitterCalc.o

-You build the TestBabySitter test app like so: gcc -L./bin -L/usr/lib/x86_64-linux-gnu/ -Wall -Werror -std=gnu99 ./src/tests/TestBabySitter.c -o ./bin/TestBabySitter -lBabySitterCalc -lcheck -pthread -lrt -lm
+You build the libBabySitterCalc.so shared library and TestBabySitter test app suite like so: make all

 You run the test app from the top directory like so:
 LD_LIBRARY_PATH=./bin ./bin/TestBabySitter

+You can also build everything and run the test app suite at the same time like so: make check

-You should see passed test output like so:
+If everything passes you should see test output like so:
 Running suite(s): BabySitter
 100%: Checks: 1, Failures: 0, Errors: 0